sshahine/JFoenix/README.md

 ## Contributors

 This project exists thanks to all the people who contribute.

 <a href="https://github.com/jfoenixadmin/JFoenix/contributors"><img src="https://opencollective.com/JFoenix/contributors.svg?width=890&button=false" /></a>

+## Special Thanks

+Special thanks to <a href="https://www.jetbrains.com">JetBrains</a> and <a href="https://www.ej-technologies.com/products/jprofiler/overview.html">JProfiler</a> for their support to this project.

 ## Backers